 How to Choose the Best CrossFit Shoes for Women

 CrossFit training is unlike any other form of exercise in that it requires a much greater degree of versatility.
 For this reason, the women’s CrossFit training shoes you choose to wear must be appropriately multipurpose.

-Instead of being the ideal shoes for weightlifting or the ideal shoes for running, the best women’s CrossFit shoes will be a hybridized jack of all trades.
+Instead of being the ideal shoes for weightlifting or the ideal shoes for running, women’s CrossFit shoes will be a hybridized jack of all trades.

 If you’re going to lift free weights, you need a secure footing so that you don’t slip.
 You’ll also want room to spread your toes for natural balance.